tomas-fryza/vhdl-course/03-segment/README.md

 <a name="part2"></a>

-## Part 2: Top level VHDL code
+## Part 2: Structural modeling, instantiation

-VHDL provides a mechanism how to build a larger structural system from simpler or predesigned components.
-It is called an instantiation.
+VHDL provides a mechanism how to build a larger [structural systems](https://surf-vhdl.com/vhdl-syntax-web-course-surf-vhdl/vhdl-structural-modeling-style/) from simpler or predesigned components.
+It is called an **instantiation**.
 Each instantiation statement creates an instance (copy) of a design entity.

 VHDL-93 and later offers two methods of instantiation: **direct instantiation** and **component instantiation**.
 In direct instantiation, the entity itself is directly instantiated within the architecture of the parent entity.
-In component instantiation, the component needs to be defined within the parental architecture.
+In component instantiation, the component needs to be defined within the parental architecture first.
 In both, the ports are connected using the port map.

 ```vhdl
 -- Component declaration